TypeScript Notes

 --allowArbitraryExtensions

-- The module name inside an import is called a module specifier.
-This flag disables the build error that normally occurs when a specifier includes an unexpected file extension.
+- Disables the build error that normally occurs when a module specifier includes an unexpected file extension.

 -